shadowdestiny/skeletor/README.md

 ## Appearance

-You can also define which appearance want to use in your skeleton loader by passing the options in your component via `[appearance]` attribute.
+You can also define which appearance want to use in your skeletor loader by passing the options in your component via `[appearance]` attribute.

 ### Options

 - `''` - _default_: it will use it `''` as appearance.
 At the end, it will render like a line;
 - `line`: it will render like a line.
 This is the same behavior as passing an empty string;
 - `circle`: it will use `circle` as appearance.
-Great for avatar skeletons, for example :);
+Great for avatar skeletors, for example :);

 ## Animations

-You can also define which CSS animation you want to use - even not use any, if it's the case - in your skeleton loader by passing the options in your component via `[animation]` attribute.
+You can also define which CSS animation you want to use - even not use any, if it's the case - in your skeletor loader by passing the options in your component via `[animation]` attribute.

 ### Options